ahmadajmi/multilingualwithangular/multilingualwithangular.md

-## Multilingual support for Angularjs
+## Multilingual Support for Angularjs

-You are building a Single Page Application with Angularjs that requires a multilingual support with more than one language then the user can switch instantly between languages without refreshing the page.
+You are building a Single Page Application with Angularjs that requires a multilingual support with more than one language so the user can switch instantly between languages without refreshing the page.

 When we support more languages we need to do more things to our App, this will include translating App text, switching instantly between different languages, change layout direction (RTL & LTR).
 In this tutorial we will go through theses steps and see how add a multilingual support to Angularjs applications.